ValentinGerard100/Advent-of-Code-2022/README.md

 Day 10:
 did the 11th because the world cup was amazing this week end it was not a very difficult problem , the only difficulty was to respect the order of the action into a cycle

+Day 11:
+first part did the 14th and the second the 15th the first part was easy for the second, first i decided to represent a big number by an array which contents the modulo by each monkey divison criter but then i understood  that  we need to know only the modulo of big number by the product of each monkey division criter